jojoxyz/4.0-inch-Arduino-Display-Mega2560-NT35510/README.md

 ```

-Important note about fonts
+Important note about fonts:

 Arduino Mega 2560 has a 64KB limit per FLASH segment.
 You cannot compile all 52 GFX fonts at once - you'll get "value too large for field of 2 bytes" error.
 Use max 8-10 fonts per sketch for testing.
 For final project keep only 3-4 fonts you actually need.

-Installation
+Installation:

 1: Copy the whole folder to Arduino/libraries/